 The royal wedding of Prince William and Kate Middleton showed us that modern weddings can take from tradition (who better than the Brits to show us that?) while still authentically representing the state of modern families: complex, loving, and honestly portrayed.
 The take away for parents of the bride and groom as they help the couple to the altar is to be open and flexible as your child brings their spouse-to-be, and their family, into yours.
+Discover wedding and engagement etiquette for parents of the couple, below:

 Lines of Communication